kiraanmore/service-catalog/README.md

 Steps to follow as product developer:

 1. Clone the git repository.
-2. Update bucket, key and region in environments/main.tf for terraform backend.
+2. Update bucket, key and region in product-developer/environments/main.tf for terraform backend.
 3. Run steps as below to run the stack:

-   cd environments
+   cd product-developer/environments

    terraform init